memfault/interrupt/_drafts/heartbeats.md

 ### Tracing and Logging

-I've grouped these into a single group because accomplish the same goal.
+I've grouped these into a single group because they accomplish the same goal.

 Traces and logs give you an in-depth timeline view of what happened on a single device and allow you to zero-in on issues as long as you know what you are